 # Optimizing Site Loading Speed

-In this mini article I want to highlight some basic yet important reasons that makes your website slow.
+In this mini article, I want to highlight some basic yet important reasons that make your website slow.
 Learning what slows down your website is the key to improving performance and making smarter long-term decisions.

 ❌ Slow web hosting